Happiness : A goal to achieve or a lifelong companion?

 So Is Happiness a Goal or a lifelong companion?

-We can treat happiness as a goal to be achieved - something that automatically arrives with enough success, relationships or material gain.
+We can treat happiness as a goal to be achieved - something that magically arrives with success, relationships or money.

 Treating happiness as a goal can also create pressure and disappointment when it feels out of reach.
 It risks turning happiness into a fetishised ideal, where only some emotions count and others are dismissed.

 Alternatively, happiness can be seen as a lifelong companion.
-A way of being that includes life's ups and downs.
-This view accepts that happiness is complex, sometimes mixed with sadness or frustration.
-Recognising that a normally happy life will, in all probability, also include loss, pain, betrayal, mistakes and failure.
+A way of being happy that accepts life's ups and downs.
+This approach accepts that happiness is complex.
+Often mixed with sadness or frustration.
+Recognising that a normally happy life will also include experiences of loss, pain, betrayal, mistakes and failure.

-In sum, I think, happiness is neither a fixed goal nor a simple companion.
-It is a complex experience shaped by our biology, culture, and its personal meaning.
-So rather than chasing an idealised version of happiness, embracing its complexity can allow us to live more authentically and fully.
-We may do this by reflecting on what happiness means to us, how it fits with our values, and how we can cultivate it in ways that also support our wider well-being.
+In sum, I suggest, happiness is a complex experience shaped by our biology, culture, and its personal meaning.
+So rather than chasing an idealised version of happiness, embracing its complexity may allow us to live more authentically and fully.
+Reflecting on what happiness means to us, how it fits with our values, and how we can cultivate it in ways that also support our wider well-being.

 Reference